eric-do/fullstack-best-practices/docs/project-configuration.md

 #### Absolute imports

 Absolute imports can be configured and used with aliases.
-This helps reference files without using messy relative imports.
+Absolute imports makes it easier to find files.
+It also makes it so imports are not broken when the file is moved.

 Instead of: